Work in Canada

 Alternatively, you can apply for a category that falls under the Express Entry system or simply goes directly into this pool.
 If you apply through Express Entry first, you either need to submit an Expression of Interest (EOI) to your chosen province or wait for them to send you a Notification of Interest (NOI) depending on how that province works.
 If you are successful in this, you are invited to create a separate application for a nomination.
 Achieving the nomination adds 600 points to your profile in the Express Entry pool which uses the Comprehensive Ranking System (CRS) to rank you.
 For the programs listed here, however, there is no fast-track system used.

 The province of Alberta currently has around 33, 900 skilled and unskilled vacancies available across the province.
-You can apply to be considered for permanent residence under this Provincial Nominee stream if you already have a temporary work permit, you completed high school and you have an offer from a Canadian employer under one of the following occupations in these sectors:
+You can apply to be considered for permanent residence under this Provincial Nominee stream if you already have a temporary work permit, you completed high school and you have a job offer from a Canadian employer under one of the following occupations in these sectors:

 |Food and Beverage Industry||Hotel and Lodging (Hospitality) Industry||Long-haul Trucking Industry||Food Services Industry||Manufacturing Industry|

 British Columbia has an overwhelming 60, 000 unfilled skilled and unskilled vacancies in the skilled and unskilled sectors.
 To apply for permanent residence under the following stream, applicants must have been employed full-time in one of these occupations on a temporary work permit.
-Below are some of the jobs that are most in need within the province.
+Below are some of the jobs that are most in need within the British Columbia province.

 Entry Level + Semi-skilled Pilot Project